|

 experiences to construct your own highly personal

 imagery to reinforce your suggestions for change.
+The following

 exercises can be used to practice and develop your